How Are Chronic Pain And Depression Related?

 • High stress levels

-As your body gets older, you may tend to feel more sensitive to aches and pains.
+As your body ages, you may feel more sensitive to aches and pains.
 You might feel discomfort or hurt in an area that has never experienced pain in the past.
-You can also experience difficulty sleeping at night, leaving you feeling tired or fatigued during the day.
+You can also experience difficulty sleeping at night, leaving you feeling tired during the day.
 Your level of productivity is prone to decrease as the pain becomes a nuisance.
 Daily tasks such as caring for children, completing house chores, and managing job duties at work may feel like they have an added layer of challenge.
 Feelings expressed during these situations may lead to depression.

 People may experience pain symptoms long before realizing they are depressed.
 Then, symptoms such as lack of appetite, loss of energy and sleep, and withdrawal from physical activity can increase pain intensity.
 These examples are common complaints people report when visiting their doctor.